CodeFromAnywhere/CodeFromAnywhere/README.md

 # Missing Building Blocks in the Agent World

 ["AI Agents will likely be the most impactful technology of our generation"](https://transitivebullsh.it/ai-agents).
 In this document I present you the following modular building blocks, fully open source.
 Beware that most of it is still a work in progress!
-See this [high level overview](#highlevel-actionschema) for the current status.

 ## Agent OpenAPI